Path Development Network with Finite-dimensional Lie Group Representation: Numerical experiments

-\textit{\textbf{Training Stability and convergence.}} \cref{fig: training_stabability_loss_CharTraData} (Left) and \cref{fig: training_stabability_acc_CharTraData} in Appendix show the oscillatory evolution of the loss and accuracy of the LSTM model during training, which can be significantly stabilised by adding development layers DEV(SO) and DEV(Sp).
+\paragraph{Improvement of training LSTMs by Development Layer (LSTM+DEV).} Apart from model robustness and compactness, the additional development layer improves the LSTM in terms of (1), training stability and convergence; and (2), less need for hyper-parameter tuning.
+This has led to better model performances with faster training.\\ \textit{\textbf{Training stability and convergence.}} The left and middle subplots of \cref{fig: training_stabability_loss_CharTraData} show the oscillatory evolution of the loss and accuracy of the LSTM model during training, which can be significantly stabilised by adding DEV(SO) and DEV(Sp).
 In particular, the performance of DEV(SO) is better than that of DEV(Sp) in terms of both training stability and prediction accuracy.
-It suggests that the development layer may help with saturation of hidden states of the LSTMs and resolving of the gradient vanishing/exploding issues, because of the boundedness of intermediate gradients resulted from the Lie group-valued output of the development.
-Hence, it can serve as an effective means for alleviating long temporal dependency issues of the LSTM.
-Moreover, our hybrid model has a much faster training convergence rate than LSTM.

-\textbf{\textit{Sensitivity of learning rate}}. \cref{fig: training_stabability_loss_CharTraData} (Right) shows that the LSTM performance is highly sensitive to the learning rate.
-So, extensive, time-consuming hyper-parameter tuning is a must to ensure high performance of the LSTM model.
-However, the LSTM+DEV model training is much more robust to the learning rate, leading to less hyper-parameter tuning and consistently superior performance over the LSTM.
+It suggests that the development layer may facilitate the saturation of hidden states of LSTMs and resolving the gradient vanishing/exploding issues, by virtue of the boundedness of gradients resulting from $|\partial_{z_{n-1}}z_{n}|=1$ of DEV(SO) (Remark~\ref{remark:dev_bound}).
+It can thus serve as an effective means for alleviating long temporal dependency issues of LSTM.
+Moreover, our hybrid model has a much faster training convergence rate than LSTM. \\\textbf{\textit{Sensitivity of learning rate}}. \cref{fig: training_stabability_loss_CharTraData} (Right) shows that the LSTM performance is highly sensitive to the learning rate.
+So, extensive, time-consuming hyper-parameter tuning is a must to ensure high performance of LSTM.
+However, the LSTM+DEV model training is much more robust to the learning rate, leading to less hyper-parameter tuning and consistently superior performance over LSTM.

-\textbf{\textit{Training time.}} The LSTM+DEV(SO) with SOTA performance reported in \cref{CT_tab} takes 20\% less time per epoch than the baseline LSTM for model training.
-Both models have comparable number of parameters.
-See \cref{CT_implementation} for details on model architectures.